Rich Mullins: Kansas and the move to Navajo Nation

 During the late 1980s, Mullins desired change and formulated a plan to leave Tennessee.
-He took steps to become a music teacher on an Indian reservation he had visited before.
+He took steps to become a music teacher on a Native American reservation he had visited before.
 In 1988, Mullins moved from Bellsburg to Wichita, Kansas where, in 1991, he attended Friends University.
-During this time he lived with his best friend, David Strasser (aka "Beaker").
+During this time he lived with his best friend, David "Beaker" Strasser.
 As part of his degree program, Mullins served as the choir director at West Evangelical Free Church.
 While in Wichita, he also regularly attended Central Christian Church.
 He graduated with a bachelor's degree (BA) in Music Education from Friends University on May 14, 1995.
 His 1991 song "Calling Out Your Name" included a reference to The Keeper of the Plains, a 44 ft tall sculpture in Wichita.

 After graduation, he and Mitch McVicker moved to a Navajo reservation in Tse Bonito, New Mexico to teach music to children.
 Mullins and McVicker lived in a small hogan on the reservation until Mullins' death in 1997.

 In 1996, at the Ichthus music festival, Mullins cited personal reasons for his move.
 He was asked if he made the move because God had called him to proselytize and convert the Native Americans.
 To this Mullins responded, "no. I think I just got tired of a White, Evangelical, middle class perspective on God, and I thought I would have more luck finding Christ among the Pagan Navajos.
 I'm teaching music."